 Prediabetes and type 2 diabetes most often are treated with lifestyle changes and medications.
 The following healthy lifestyle choices can help you bring your blood sugar level back to your target level, or at least keep it from rising:

 - Eat a healthy diet

 - Lose weight

 - Get regular checkups

-Dr. Vento advises her patients to get help managing their diabetes.
+Primary care physicians advise their patients to get help managing their diabetes.
 Baptist Health’s comprehensive diabetes support program offers education classes and cooking classes that emphasize healthy habits.
 In addition, certified diabetes nurse educators and/or care managers closely follow patients and offer one-on-one counseling on lifestyle, nutrition and medication.